-- The development and manufacture of products that can be recycled, reused and disposed of safely whenever possible. - The efficient use of energy and materials. - The minimization and safe disposal of all waste. - Compliance with all relevant environmental legislation, regulations, and requirements. - Continuous improvement of our environmental management system."
+- The development and manufacture of products that can be recycled, reused and disposed of safely whenever possible - The efficient use of energy and materials - The minimization and safe disposal of all waste - The protection of the environment including prevention of pollution - Reducing the carbon footprint of our operations - Reducing our emissions - Reducing our water consumption - Responsible management and use of chemicals - Compliance with all relevant environmental legislation, regulations, and requirements. - Continuous improvement of our environmental management system."